monadualbait/byte-blog-react/readme.txt

-The Byte Blog is a fun project that I am working on and constantly adding new features as I am expermenting with react
+The Byte Blog is a fun project that I am working on

-Tech Stack 💻
+## Tech Stack 💻
 React
 Firebase Authentication